-- (iii) Eastern Juman Company (Juman): During 2016, the Group had invested in Eastern Juman Company, a Limited Liability Company established mainly for the development of Juman project located between Dammam and Ras Tanura.
+- (iv) Eastern Juman Company (Juman): During 2016, the Group had invested in Eastern Juman Company, a Limited Liability Company established mainly for the development of Juman project located between Dammam and Ras Tanura.
 The Company is registered in Riyadh under the Commercial Registration No. 1010462791 dated 15/10/1437H, (corresponding to 20/07/2016) with a capital of SR 8.2 million.
-The Group has paid SR 1.5 million towards the 18.29% of its capital and management believe that the value of the total investment has not impaired. - (iv) Waslt Real Estate Services Company (Waslt): During 2020, the Group had invested 67% in Waslt Real Estate Services Company (previously known as First Brokerage Properties Company) a Limited Liability Company established mainly for the management and rental of real estate (owned or leased, residential and non-residential), brokers activities and real estate management activities for a commission.
-Based on the legal arrangement, the Group does not have any right to variable returns or absolute power to control with the ability to affect the returns of the investee company and consequently, the Group's investment in Waslt is accounted for as investment in associate under equity method of accounting.
-The Group's share of operating loss of SR 5,363 thousand recorded for the period ended 30 September 2022 has been recognised in the interim condensed consolidated statement of profit or loss.
-During the period ended 30 September 2022, the Group disposed of 36% of its share in Waslt at its book value of SR 18 thousand. - (v) Compass Project Investments SPV Limited: During 2022, the Group had invested SR 19.2 million representing 51% ownership of Compass Project Investments SPV Limited, a private company limited by shares incorporated in United Arab Emirates.
+The Group has paid SR 1.5 million towards the 18.29% of its capital and management believe that the value of the total investment has not impaired. - (v) Compass Project Investments SPV Limited: During 2022, the Group had invested SR 19.2 million representing 51% ownership of Compass Project Investments SPV Limited, a private company limited by shares incorporated in United Arab Emirates.
 It is established mainly for rendering services related to project management, cost control and risk management.
-Based on the legal arrangement, the Group does not have any right to variable returns or absolute power to control with the ability to affect the returns of the investee company and consequently, the Group's investment in Compass is accounted for as investment in associate under equity method of accounting. - (vi) Ibdaa Real Estate Company: During 2022, the Group had invested SR 50.8 million representing 25% ownership of Ibdaa Real Estate Company, a limited liability company registered in Jeddah.
-The Company operates real estate activities including, selling and purchasing of lands, real estate managements, brokerage activities, constructions including general construction for civil buildings. - (vii)Saudi Home Loans (SHL): The Group had originally invested SR 120 million representing 15% of the paid up share capital of SHL and during 2017 the SHL increased the paid up share capital by issuing 20 million bonus shares of SR 10 each to its existing shareholders in the proportion of their shareholding through capitalization of retained earnings.
+Based on the legal arrangement, the Group does not have any right to variable returns or absolute power to control with the ability to affect the returns of the investee company and consequently, the Group's investment in Compass is accounted for as investment in associate under equity method. - (vi) Ibdaa Real Estate Company: During 2022, the Group had invested SR 50.8 million representing 25% ownership of Ibdaa Real Estate Company, a limited liability company registered in Jeddah.
+The Company operates real estate activities including, selling and purchasing of lands, real estate managements, brokerage activities, constructions including general construction for civil buildings. - (vii) 149OPL LTD: During 2022, the Group had invested SR 3.4 thousand (GBP 753) representing 75.37% ownership of 149OPL LTD, a limited liability company registered in London, United Kingdom.
+The Company operates real estate activities i-e buying and selling of own real estate.
+As per the arrangements, the power to govern the financial and operating activities which affect the returns of the company is jointly bestowed with the shareholders.
+Accordingly, the Group does not have any right to variable returns or absolute power to control with the ability to affect the returns of the investee company and consequently, the Group's investment in 149OPL is accounted for as investment in joint venture under equity method.
+During the first quarter of 2023, the Group disposed of its all shares in 149OPL at its book value of SAR 3.4 thousand.